Zziwei/AndroidWear_Gesture_Recognition/README.md

 # Workflow description

 "GestureUDP_AW" reads IMU data from watch and recognized one hard coded simple gesture 'Pointing Gesture'.
-Once the gesture is recognized, a message is sent to watch screen via UDP.
+Once the gesture is recognized, a message is sent to PC server via UDP.
 It can be extended to more gestures. <br \>
 This video shows how the gesture is performed. <br \>
 [![Gesture Recognition on Moto360](http://img.youtube.com/vi/EyYFwvkQLa4/0.jpg)](https://youtu.be/EyYFwvkQLa4)